yokai-php/security-token-bundle/Resources/doc/2-configuration.md

 - `duration` : a valid [`DateTime::modify`](https://php.net/manual/datetime.modify.php) argument that represent the validity duration for tokens of this type
 - `usages` : an integer that represent the number of allowed usages for tokens of this type
 - `keep` : a valid [`DateTime::modify`](https://php.net/manual/datetime.modify.php) argument that represent the keep duration for tokens of this type
+- `unique` : a boolean that indicates whether or not the token must be unique per user

 Default values fallback to :